joist-orm/joist-orm/docs/blog/2024-05-11-best-orm-ever.md

 ## Conclusion: Best ORM Ever?

-So, these three features are what back up my "best ORM ever" assertion.
+So, these three features are what back up my exaggerated "best ORM ever" assertion.

 If tomorrow, I suddenly could not use Joist, and had to find another ORM to use (or, in general, build any sort of application backend on top of a relational database), in any current/mainstream programming language, without a doubt I would want: